Venezuelan politician jailed in 2018 drone attack sent home

 Requesens was a student leader before being elected to Venezuela’s National Assembly in 2015.

-Relatives and political allies of Requesens say he’s guilty of nothing more than being an outspoken critic of Maduro’s the repressive regime that has led to the once-wealthy nation’s economic and political collapse.
+Relatives and political allies of Requesens say he’s guilty of nothing more than being an outspoken critic of Maduro’s repressive regime that has led to the once-wealthy nation’s economic and political collapse.

 The United Nations High Commissioner for Human Rights, Michelle Bachelet, welcomed Requesens’ release.
 She has been critical of Maduro’s brutal tactics over Venezuelans, including its opposition lawmakers.